 Prerequisites: Senior standing, Psychology majors only, and permission of instructor.
 The Senior Seminar is the capstone course in the Psychology Department and is required of all students majoring in psychology during their senior year.
 This capstone experience requires students to: (1) conduct an intensive study of a specific topic.
 All students must complete a substantive research paper and make a formal oral presentation.
 (2) on-going contact with the instructor and peers, specific to the research process.
 For purposes of faculty and peer review, each student must participate in a series of seminar meetings.
-This course is required in addition to the 9 hours required at the 400 level.
+This course is required in addition to the nine hours required at the 400 level.

-PSY 477 - Research Assistant (1-3)
+PSY 477, 478, 479 - Research Assistant (1-3)

-Prerequisite: Permission of instructor.
+Prerequisite: Permission of instructor and a minimum 3.0 cumulative GPA.
 An opportunity to work under the direct supervision of department faculty who are currently conducting research.
 Activities may include the development of research strategies, collection of data/observations, analysis of findings, and other research activities.